 Wilson River Fishing:

-The Wilson river in Oregon is know for huge Chinook to tantalize any angler.
+The Wilson River in Oregon is known for huge Chinook to tantalize any angler.
 The Wilson originates in the Tillamook forest and stretches 33 miles long.
 This river is one of Oregon true blue fishing destination drawing in anglers for across the country to take a shot at some monster kings.
-For Wilson river fishing access see our Wilson river fishing access maps below.
+For Wilson, river fishing access see our Wilson river fishing access maps below.

 When to Fish

 To view our timetable chart that indicates when salmon run this body of water become a member of Lunkersguide.com Today!!!!

 The Wilson offer steelhead opportunities year round, with spring and fall runs of Chinook and fall coho salmon.

 This fishery generally allows 2 adult fin clipped salmon or fin clipped steelhead per day and up to 5 jack salmon per day.